Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 But if your ideal client is a large or midsize business, they might have more cash to spend on a social media agency, meaning you could create larger packages.

-Along with cash, analyse your target client’s time and the likelihood of their in-house staff having expertise.
+Along with cash, analyse your target client’s time and the likelihood that their in-house staff have the expertise.
 Small businesses with limited in-house resources might appreciate a full-service social media marketing package, but if they already employ a small team, they probably won’t need the entire package.

 Once you gather all the information, consider these six things as a guide to your pricing:

-Determine whether the client requires basic services (e.g., content creation and scheduling) or advanced support like ad campaigns or influencer marketing.
+Determine whether the client requires basic services (e.g., content creation and scheduling) or advanced support, such as ad campaigns or influencer marketing.
 Align your pricing with the value provided.

 The size and complexity of the project can significantly impact pricing.
 Ask yourself: